kodyabbott/CSIS-1340-SLCC/README.md

 # CSIS 1340 - INTRODUCTION TO PROGRAMMING
-A first course in programming.
-This course introduces the fundamental concepts of programming using an object-oriented language such as Java.
-No prior programming experience is necessary for successful course completion.
+Code created to complete this course from SLCC.
 Topics include: syntax, control structures, arrays and algorithms.